MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 ```
 When completed, create a virtual machine from the `NanoContainer.vhdx` file.
 This virtual machine will be running the Nano Server OS, with optional packages.

-### <a name=nest></a>Configure Virtualized Container Host
+### <a name=nest></a>Configure Nested Virtualization

-Two scenarios need to be considered in regard to Hyper-V and Windows Containers.

-**Nested Virtualization**

-If the container host itself will be a Hyper-V virtual machine, and will also be running Hyper-V containers, nested virtualization needs to be enabled.
-This can be completed with the following PowerShell Command.
+If the container host itself will be running on a Hyper-V virtual machine, and will also be hosting Hyper-V Containers, nested virtualization needs to be enabled.
+This can be completed with the following PowerShell command.

 > The virtual machines must be turned off when running this command.